Applied Social Sciences

-Applied social sciences involves the study of the society we live in, and the relationships people have within that society.
-This applied social science degree is built around the core disciplines of psychology and sociology, providing the best possible launching pad for a career in these fascinating areas.
+The Applied Social Sciences degree from Robert Gordon University is built around the core disciplines of psychology and sociology, providing the best possible launching pad for a career in these fascinating areas.
+You will learn about the society we live in and the relationships people have within that society.

 Our teaching is underpinned by research and real-world experience, so that you are prepared for a career in your chosen field.
 Approachable, friendly staff, and relatively small group sizes create a more informal learning environment, which is valued highly by our students.
 Innovative elective modules in the final years allow you to tailor your degree around your own areas of interest; preparing you for a rewarding career in your field of interest.